Al-khattab/Al-khattab/README.md

 I enjoy anything related to computer vision, AI, robotics and IOT and love doing projects or solving problems that uses those technologies.

-Currently looking for an opportunity to apply my skill set and grow my experiences while providing a performance oriented solutions to a real-world problems.
+Currently looking for an opportunity to apply my skill set and grow my experiences while providing a performance oriented solutions to  real-world problems.
 #

 ## Languages